Nikola Pilić: Post-playing

 After retiring from playing tennis professionally, Pilić began coaching and became the first captain to win the Davis Cup trophy for three nations: Germany in 1988, 1989 and 1993, Croatia in 2005 and Serbia in 2010.
-He's been working with Serbia Davis Cup team in the adviser role since 2007, and won the Davis Cup title in 2010.
+He worked with the Serbia Davis Cup team in the adviser role starting in 2007, and won the Davis Cup title in 2010.

 He ran a tennis academy in Oberschleißheim near Munich where he resided.
-Players such as Michael Stich, Novak Djokovic, Ernests Gulbis and Anastasija Sevastova developed and came through the Pilić's academy.
+Players such as Michael Stich, Novak Djokovic, Ernests Gulbis and Anastasija Sevastova developed and came through Pilić's academy.

 Personal life and death

 In 1970, Pilić married Serbian actress Milica "Mija" Adamović.
 The couple had a child in 1971, daughter Danijela.
 Their second child, son Niko, was born in 1975.

 In 2020, he was awarded the Golden Medal of Merits of Republic of Serbia.

-Pilić died in Rijeka, Croatia, on 22 September 2025, at the age of 86.
+Pilić died in Rijeka, Croatia, on 23 September 2025, at the age of 86.

-A month after his death, in mid-November 2025, a ceremony was held in Pilić's honor in Bologna, attended by Ivan Ljubičić, Novak Đoković, and Boris Becker, the players with whom Pilić won the Davis Cup.
+A month after his death, in mid-November 2025, a ceremony was held in Pilić's honor in Bologna, attended by Ivan Ljubičić, Novak Djokovic, and Boris Becker, the players with whom Pilić won the Davis Cup.